Adventures with my Cello up the Mountain!

 London Cello Society Cello Club events are open for participation to all young people up to and including age 18.
 All levels and ages are welcome as observers.

-In this workshop we will learn to climb both the low and high regions of the cello, how to practice mapping the territory (finding our pitch/shifting our pitch), and how to focus our attention in some specially composed ‘Mountain Music’ by Thomas Gregory.
-See you there with all your gear!
+In this workshop we will learn to explore different regions of the cello, to practice communicating new sounds and best of all, to enjoy some specially composed music: ‘Outer Space Suite’ by Thomas Gregory.

 Schedule of events